limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 I found an informative [page][7] detailing how one can generate 2<sup>N</sup> collisions using `fastcoll`, a fast MD5 collision generator written by Marc Stevens.

-Suffice to say, I've downloaded the [source](https://github.com/brimstone/fastcoll) code of `fastcoll` and compile it with `libboost-all-dev`.
+Suffice to say, I've downloaded the [source](https://github.com/brimstone/fastcoll) code of `fastcoll` and compile it with `libboost-all-dev` dependency.

 ```
 # apt-get install libboost-all-dev